דלג לתוכן הראשי

 Study 3: Ashwagandha (Withania somnifera) from 2017

 Another Ayurvedic plant, better known in the context of stress but with interesting neurological evidence.
-A randomized controlled trial on 50 older adults with mild cognitive decline at a dose of 600 mg per day for 8 weeks showed improvement in memory, attention, and information processing speed compared to placebo.
+A randomized controlled trial on 50 older adults with mild cognitive impairment (Choudhary et al.) at a dose of 600 mg per day for 8 weeks showed improvement in memory, attention, and information processing speed compared to placebo.
 Proposed mechanism: reduction of cortisol, anti-inflammatory activity in the brain, and increase in acetylcholine.

 Study 4: Ginkgo biloba from 2008

 The most famous nootropic plant.
-The GEM study in the USA, 3,069 participants over age 75, 240 mg per day of standardized Ginkgo for 6 years.
-The result was disappointing: no reduction in dementia incidence compared to placebo.
-Earlier small positive studies were not replicated.
+The GEM study in the USA (DeKosky et al., JAMA), 3,069 participants aged 72-96, 240 mg per day of standardized Ginkgo for about 6 years.
+The result was disappointing: no reduction in the incidence of dementia compared to placebo.
+Previous smaller positive studies were not replicated.
 Ginkgo is a clear example of the gap between tradition and marketing versus scientific evidence.

 Study 5: Curcumin from 2018

 A compound from the yellow spice turmeric.
-A small trial at UCLA on 40 older adults without dementia showed improvement in memory and mood after 18 months of 90 mg curcumin twice daily.
-PET scans showed a reduction in amyloid and tau deposits in areas related to Alzheimer's.
+A small trial at UCLA (Small et al.) on 40 older adults without dementia showed improvement in verbal memory and mood after 18 months of Theracurmin at a dose of 90 mg curcumin twice daily.
+PET scans (FDDNP) showed a reduction in amyloid and tau deposits in areas related to Alzheimer's.
 The main limitation: extremely low bioavailability.
 Only 1-2% of curcumin is absorbed.
 Advanced formulations (piperine, liposomal, nano) are needed, which are expensive and not always stable.

 Plants from Central Asia: What We Know

 The report from Uzbekistan is part of an entire category of plants from Central Asia and Siberia that appear in the media as breakthroughs.
-The prominent ones include:
+The most prominent among them:

-- Schisandra chinensis.
-A widely used shrub in Chinese and Siberian medicine.
-Studied for liver protection and stress management, cognitive studies mainly in mice.
+• Schisandra chinensis.
+A widespread shrub used in Chinese and Siberian medicine.
+Studied for liver protection and stress management; cognitive studies are mainly in mice.

 Whenever a new plant is reported, it's important to check on whom the experiment was conducted.
-Experiments in mice, worms, or cells are not reliable predictors of human outcomes.
+Experiments on mice, worms, or cells are not a reliable predictor of human outcomes.
 The reasons:

-- Unreproducible doses.
-An experiment in mice with 100 mg/kg translates to a 70 kg human, but not always in the same way, and not always safely.
+• Unreproducible doses.
+A mouse experiment with 100 mg/kg translates to a 70 kg human, but not always in the same way, and not always safely.

-- Mouse experiments last weeks; human experiments require years to assess effects on aging.
+• Mouse experiments last weeks; human trials require years to assess an effect on aging.

 The guiding rule: preclinical evidence alone is a clue, not proof.